makehackvoid/makehackvoid.com/meetings.md

 Committee Meetings
 ================

-The committee meets when needed to deal with “running the Hackerspace”.
-These meetings are administrative not Maker-oriented.
-If you're interested in committee business, you can check out the [committee mailing list](http://www.makehackvoid.com/mailman/listinfo/committee).
+The committee meets when needed to deal with administration of MakeHackVoid.
+Committee meetings appear in the [community calendar](https://www.google.com/calendar/embed?src=s9j75t8siijp625kfmjob13rv4%40group.calendar.google.com&ctz=Australia/Sydney).
+If you're interested in committee business, you can check out the [committee mailing list](/contacts#committee-mailing-list) or speak to any of the [committee members](/contacts#committee).